University of Technology Sydney

 The final exam will be graded based on:

-• Understanding of the critical elements involved in developing and managing a personal financial plan
+• Identification of the critical elements involved in developing and managing a personal financial plan

 • Ability to develop financial plans that meet the needs and wealth management objectives of different individuals

-• Understanding of the ethical, regulatory and legal environments in which personal wealth is managed
+• Identification of the ethical, regulatory and legal constraints under which personal wealth is managed

-• Ability to evaluate the impact that the ethical, regulatory and legal environments have on the financial planning process, including potential conflicts of interest
+• Evaluation of the impact of ethical, regulatory and legal constraints on the financial planning process

 Minimum requirements